curtisdearlMS/AZ_Labs/readme.md

 ### Fixes

 To make predeterminined changes to the Route Tables, Network Security Groups, and the VNET Peerings, please refer to the [Fixes](./Fixes.md).

+### Simulate Network Problems

+To intentionally break the network and observe changes in connection behavior, please refer to the [Problems](./Problems.md) page.